Stock investing "How-To"

-Step by step to self-investing
+Step by step guide to self-investing: How to research stocks

 Step 1: How much to invest?

-To decide how much money you want to invest into stocks, you should first create a financial plan.
+To decide how much money you want to invest in stocks, you should first create a financial plan.
 On the basis of your income and your expenses, you determine the amount you have left to invest.
 A cursory overview is often enough in most cases, but it could also be a good opportunity for a complete analysis from a financial adviser.
 Once you have determined the amount available for investment, consider where your money may already be invested.
 You may already have a private retirement or pension plan.
-Where are they investing your money.
+Where are they investing your money?
 Do you own a home or other real estate?
 This is the only way to prepare a sound financial plan and know how much is available to invest in stocks.